Con Hickey: Australasian Football Council

 Hickey saw football as a business venture, he was critical of international tours, and would not fund overseas travel unless it was highly profitable, as a result the AFC never allocated funds for it during his tenure.
 His position on international football appeared to change following World War I which had a significant impact on the code's supremacy in Australia.
-Having spent most of the game development budgets on what he believed to be a mildly successful attempt to establish the game in Sydney, in the late 1920s he began to note the rise of Gaelic football and began to once more entertain the idea of international matches and hybrid rules.
+Having spent most of the game development budgets on what he believed to be a mildly successful attempt to establish the game in Sydney, in the late 1920s he began to note the rise of Gaelic football and entertained the idea of international matches and hybrid rules.
 However by this time most of the local leagues outside Australia had already gone into permanent recess and other football codes had become more firmly ingrained.
 Speaking in 1929 on the status of the code internationally, Hickey noted that the visiting All Blacks showed an appreciation of the marking and kicking in Australian rules, and pointed to Gaelic Football's rapid growth in the United States as an example of how Australian Football could one day still carve a niche overseas, though reiterated that the Council still had no plans to promote it outside of Australia.